Coronavirus (COVID-19): Public events on Authority properties suspended until May 1st 2021

-Please be aware that due to the ongoing Coronavirus pandemic, no events will be permitted on Authority land and properties until April 2021.
+Please be aware that due to the ongoing Coronavirus pandemic, no events will be permitted on Authority land and properties until 1st May, 2021 at the earliest.
 Further updates will be given at this time.

 Guidance on running an organised event